LC-Linkous/Example_Genetic-Algorithm-Drawing/README.md

 ## Project Description
-This project is modified from the code presented in the post "Painting the Starry Night with Genetic Algorithms" by Samuel Hinton (2021-03-19) at https://cosmiccoding.com.au/tutorials/genetic_part_one This project does not currently incorporate part II of the tutorial.
+This project is modified from the code presented in the post "Painting the Starry Night with Genetic Algorithms" by Samuel Hinton (2021-03-19) at https://cosmiccoding.com.au/tutorials/genetic_part_one .
+It now also includes part two, "Genetic Algorithms 2: Girl with a Pearl Earring" from https://cosmiccoding.com.au/tutorials/genetic_part_two

 This version is designed to work with wxPython instead of pygame to integrate into a currently existing machine learning GUI example.
-Other major changes that have been made include implementing a more rigid class-based structure to increase reusability, and plans for side-by-side comparisons of the effect of different tuning parameters on evolving images.
+Other major changes that have been made include implementing a more rigid class-based structure to increase reusability of individual classes, and plans for side-by-side comparisons of the effect of different tuning parameters on evolving images.

 ## Requirements